 Mr. Roberts is a retired program manager from the Texas Military Force’s Employer Support of the Guard and Reserves (ESGR) program and has served as Deputy Division Director for the Texas Attorney General’s Office, Consumer Education, and Elder Outreach Division.
 Additionally, Mr. Roberts has served as Planning Commissioner for the City of Beaumont, Texas.

-Mr. Roberts serves on the Board’s Finance, Governance and Administration Committee.
+Mr. Roberts serves on the Board’s Governance Committee and Human Resources Committee.

-Ms. Meyer serves on the Board’s Real Estate Committee.
+Ms. Rosales serves on the Board’s Real Estate Committee.

 A native of Austin, Jimmy currently serves as the Development Director for Stepping Stone Schools, a family-owned business.
 Prior to that, he spent 15 years working in federal, state and local politics.
 Jimmy has a degree in Economics from Southwestern University and is a graduate of the LBJ School of Public Affairs.
 He has three children and lives in Central Austin.

 Mr. Paver serves on the Board’s Real Estate Committee.

 The annual and regular board meetings are generally scheduled on the first Thursday of each month to be held at the Central Office at 10:00 AM.
 All meetings are subject to change and will be posted accordingly.